History of the central steppe

-This is a short History of the central steppe, an area roughly equivalent to modern Kazakhstan.
-Because the history is complex it is mainly an outline and index to the more detailed articles given in the links.
-It is a companion to History of the western steppe and History of the eastern steppe and is parallel to the History of Kazakhstan and the History of central Asia.
+This is a short history of the central steppe, an area roughly equivalent to modern Kazakhstan.
+Because the history of the central steppe is complex, this article mainly serves an outline and index to the more detailed articles given in the links.
+It is a companion to history of the western steppe and history of the eastern steppe and is parallel to the history of Kazakhstan and the history of Central Asia.

 Geography

-"Central steppe" is an informal term for the middle part of the Eurasian steppe.
-It is grassland with some semi-desert and becomes dryer toward the south.
-On the east it is separated from Dzungaria and the eastern steppe by the low mountains along the current Chinese border.
-On the west it merges into the western steppe along the narrowing between the Ural Mountains and the Caspian Sea.
-On the north it is bounded by the forests of Siberia.
+"Central steppe" is an informal term for the middle part of the Eurasian Steppe.
+It is grassland with some semi-desert, and becomes drier toward the south.
+On the east, it is separated from Dzungaria and the eastern steppe by the low mountains along the current Chinese border.
+On the west, it merges into the western steppe along the narrowing between the Ural Mountains and the Caspian Sea.
+On the north, it is bounded by the forests of Siberia.
 The southern boundary has three sections.
-In the east the Tian Shan mountains of Kyrgyzstan extend about 650 kilometres west and give the steppe a sharp southern boundary.
-The center is approximately the line of the Syr Darya which runs from the eastern mountains northwest to the Aral Sea.
-South of the Syr Darya the steppe grades into semi-desert but there are cities based on irrigation agriculture which give the area a different history.
+In the east, the Tian Shan mountains of Kyrgyzstan extend about 650 kilometres west and give the steppe a sharp southern boundary.
+The center is approximately the line of the Syr Darya, which runs from the eastern mountains northwest to the Aral Sea.
+South of the Syr Darya, the steppe grades into semi-desert, but there are cities based on irrigation agriculture which give the area a different history.
 The western part between the Aral and Caspian Seas is dry and thinly populated.
-The Syr Darya and the area between the Urals and Caspian were not significant barriers and the low mountains of Dzungaria were fairly easy to cross.
+The Syr Darya and the area between the Urals and Caspian were not significant barriers, and the low mountains of Dzungaria were fairly easy to cross.
 The other boundaries were significant barriers to movement.

 General

 The central steppe is far from the areas of literate civilization and is therefore poorly documented.
 Most of the "peoples" mentioned were some tribe or clan that gained power over its neighbors and became important enough to be noticed by literate historians.
 Some were definite ethnic groups and some movements were genuine folk migrations, but in most cases it is uncertain.
-Most dates are circa because they were processes or ill-documented.
+Most dates are approximate because they were processes or ill-documented.
 There are two major facts which theorists have not explained.
 During the last 2,500 years nearly all movements on the steppe have been from east to west.
 From about 1000 BC all the known peoples of the western and central steppe spoke Iranian languages.
 From about 500 AD the Turkic languages expanded from Mongolia and replaced most of the Iranian languages.